skilldiego/Windows-Fix-Up/README.md

 14. **Disable Hibernation (Optional)**
     *   If the `-DisableHibernation` parameter is used, this step will turn off hibernation, delete the `hiberfil.sys` file, and disable Windows Fast Startup.

-### Why Disable Hibernation and Fast Startup?

-Windows Fast Startup doesn't fully shut down the system.
-Instead, it hibernates the core operating system to speed up the next boot.
-While fast, this can cause issues with drivers, software updates, and dual-booting environments because the system never gets a completely fresh start.
-Disabling it provides several benefits:

-*   **Ensures a True "Fresh Start":** Forces a full shutdown, which can resolve persistent driver and software glitches that survive a normal reboot.
-*   **Improves Update Reliability:** A full shutdown allows system files to be properly replaced during updates, preventing common failures.
-*   **Frees Up Disk Space:** Deletes the `hiberfil.sys` file, reclaiming several gigabytes of space on your system drive.
-*   **Aids Dual-Booting:** Prevents file system corruption issues when accessing the Windows partition from another operating system (like Linux).

 15. **Disk Check (CHKDSK)**
     *   Schedules a comprehensive disk check (`chkdsk /f /r`) to run on the C: drive during the next system restart.
 This finds and repairs file system errors and scans for bad sectors.